zack2016/smarthome/doc/developer/source/items/functions.rst

 Furthermore, the following functions are supported, but **from SmartHomeNG v1.6** should not longer be used.
 Please use the corresponding properties introduced in SmartHomeNG v1.6 instead.

+Since these functions are deprecated, the documentation hasn't been translated to english.

 +------------------------+------------------------------------------------------------------------------+
 | **Function**           | **Description**                                                              |
 +========================+==============================================================================+